anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 EE:
 : End entity, in the BRSKI context called pledge.
-  It is the entity that is onboarded to the target deployment domain.
+  It is the entity that is bootstrapped to the target deployment domain.
   It holds a public-private key pair, for which it requests a public-key certificate.
   An identifier for the EE is given as the subject of the certificate.